 - Oil a barbecue hotplate or a frying pan and cook pork on both sides.

-- Pour the Kale batter mixture over the pork pieces to form pancakes.
+- Pour the Kale batter mixture over the pork pieces to form a pancake.
 When the edge of the pancake has set, flip the pancakes over, and cook for 2 or 3 minutes until all the batter is cooked.
 You may turn the pancakes over a few times while cooking.

 - Place the pancake on a plate with the pork on the top.
 Dress with Okonomiyaki Sauce and Japanese Mayonnaise, and sprinkle with Katsuobushi and Aonori.
-Benishooga (pickled ginger) also goes well with this as a topping.
+Benishooga (pickled ginger) also goes well with Okonomiyaki.